MicrosoftDocs/Viva/Viva/organizational-data.md

 First you need to upload the file from your local computer to a secure SharePoint location; then you import the data.

 ##### Upload the file to SharePoint
 Use the following steps to upload your data to SharePoint.
 Make sure that your SharePoint site has the right permissions and that only those that should be able to access the data can access the site.
+You can upload a file up to 5 Gb in size.

 1. Open the SharePoint site library.
 2. Select **Upload**, and then select **Files**.